Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 When will the winners be announced?

-The winning clubs/dishes will be announced at a special Awards Night on Thursday, 21 July.
-We will advise clubs when tickets go on sale.
+The winning clubs/dishes will be announced at a special Awards Night in mid-July.
+The date will be announced soon and we will advise clubs when tickets go on sale.

 How are the winners decided and what are the award categories?

 The Perfect Plate Awards are judged entirely by diners, giving all clubs an equal opportunity to win.
 Diners will score your dish from one to five.
-After public voting has closed, we’ll announce the 13 regional award winners and three state-wide winners (based on membership size).
+After public voting has closed, we'll announce all the club winners of our award categories during the Awards night.
 The winners will be decided by public votes, with the club receiving the highest average score crowned the winner in their respective category.

 The award categories are: